Skip to main content

 (e) etrainu and the Customer will promote and market the availability of the CPS Online Training Module on the Standard etrainu LMS for as long as it is displayed on the Standard etrainu LMS; and

-(f) etrainu may agree (as part of a Statement of Work), to pay the Customer commission in relation to etrainu’s supply of paid access for Standard etrainu LMS users in relation to the CPS Online Training Module.
+(f) etrainu may agree (as part of the Statement of Work), to pay the Customer commission in relation to etrainu’s supply of paid access for Standard etrainu LMS users in relation to the CPS Online Training Module.

 2. Statement of Work